 Clause 79IA of the EP&A Regulation permits the person who has applied for a construction certificate to apply for it to be modified, or for a new construction certificate to be issued.
 The application and assessment process is the same as for the original application.
-Council as the accredited certifier will need to consider whether the nature and extent of the modification is inconsistent with the development consent.
-If it is, a request under section 96 of the EP&A Act to modify the consent would be required.
+Consent does not need to be modified, providing the plans are consistent with the development consent.

 What is a fire safety schedule?

-When is the PCA required to do inspections of the building?
+When is the PC required to do inspections of the building?

-The PCA is required to do inspections at the start of the project to ensure correct site management and sediment erosion controls are in place as well as waterproofing of wet areas, external balconies and planter boxes, framing, pool fencing, fire safety measures, hydraulic connections, and a final inspection.
+The PC is required to do inspections at the start of the project to ensure correct site management and sediment erosion controls are in place as well as waterproofing of wet areas, external balconies and planter boxes, framing, pool fencing, fire safety measures, hydraulic connections, and a final inspection.
 Other certification from suitably qualified persons such as structural engineers, fire safety consultants, hydraulic engineers, mechanical engineers, electricians, surveyors and other building professionals can also be requested.
-Council building surveyors will provide a written report following each inspection.
-Failing to have a mandatory inspection carried out will result in the PCA not being able to issue the required occupation certificate at the completion of work.
+Council building certifiers will provide an electronic report following each inspection.
+Failing to have a mandatory inspection carried out will result in the PC not being able to issue the required occupation certificate at the completion of work.
 For inspection bookings please call 02 9777 1000.

 When can I move into my building?